PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 1. Install Neo4j
 1. Download Reactome.
 1. Install java
-1. Download PathwaySeeker executable.
+1. Download PathwayMatcher executable.
-1. Run PathwaySeeker.
+1. Run PathwayMatcher.

 ## Use cases

-PathwaySeeker can search for pathway with various input types and can generate a result in different formats.
+PathwayMatcher can search for pathway with various input types and can generate a result in different formats.

 #### Types of input: